garrandall/popular-music-data/tracks/how-much-i-feel-ambrosia.md

 That's how much
 That's how much
 That's how much
-That's how much, ooh
+That's how much, oh

 Sleep alone and
 Late at night I'm dreamin'
 Of the togetherness
 That seems to be leavin' me

 Oh no, I'd give it all and
 Then I'd, give some more
 If you would only love me
 Like you had before